 Abstract (350 words):

-Juvenile survival and growth rates are commonly measured performance metrics with population-level consequences.
-For species that can grow to achieve a size refuge from predators, the time spent at vulnerable sizes is acknowledged to affect population dynamics, but the interaction between juvenile survival and growth has rarely been illustrated theoretically or quantified under natural conditions.
+Juvenile survival and growth rates are commonly measured performance metrics with potential consequences for population growth.
+For species that can grow to achieve a size refuge from predators, the time spent at vulnerable sizes is acknowledged to affect population dynamics, but the interaction between juvenile survival and growth has not been well-illustrated theoretically and most studies of the concept have been controlled experiments.
 We used a published demographic model of an annual gastropod (Florida Apple Snail, Pomacea paludosa) to construct a zero-population growth isocline for combinations of juvenile growth and survival.
 The resulting isocline illustrated the expected result that faster juvenile growth could offset greater mortality.
 We then quantified daily juvenile survival and growth in wetlands twice during the recruitment period, incorporating variable predator assemblages and seasonal environmental conditions (e.g., temperature).
 Seasonal and averaged rates were interpreted relative to the isocline.
 Daily juvenile survival rates were lower, and more clearly size-dependent, in the cooler dry season than in the warmer wet (rainy) season.
 Higher abundances of generalist predators in the dry season caused higher mortality.
 Juvenile growth was faster in the warmer wet season.
-Parameter combinations of growth and survival in the dry season would predict declining populations, while rates from wet season predicted populations at replacement (λ = 1) or increasing.
+Parameter combinations of juvenile growth and survival in the dry season predicted declining populations, while rates from wet season predicted populations at replacement (λ = 1) or increasing.
 When parameters were combined for the full annual recruitment window, populations were projected to decline in both wetlands.
 The predictions were robust to water depths affecting reproductive rates, but with better hydrologic conditions one population was near replacement.
 The use of the null isoclines gave population-level context to quantified rates and identified important temporal variation in survival and growth of the snail.
-Our isocline illustrates the growth-mediated predator impacts for a species with type III survivorship and stage- or size-specific predators and we suggest that the shape of the isocline could be a general.
-More importantly, the use of a population growth isocline from a size-indexed demographic population model provides a framework for making meaningful interpretations about field-measured rates.
-We encourage population ecologists to consider such an approach for species of management interest, including those that are in steady decline.
+Our isocline illustrates the growth-mediated predator impacts for a species with type III survivorship and stage- or size-specific predators and we suggest that the qualitative prediction the isocline should be generalizable.
+More importantly, the use of a population growth isocline from a size-indexed demographic model provided a framework for making meaningful interpretations about field-measured rates.
+We encourage ecologists to consider such an approach to study recruitment for species of management interest, including those that are in steady decline.

 Introduction

 Population dynamics for many species with stage or age structure are widely recognized to be influenced by stage- or size-specific growth and mortality factors (e.g., predation; Werner and Gilliam 1984, De Roos et al. 2003, Craig et al. 2006).
-Forty years ago, Werner and Gilliam (1984) made this point about the importance of individual growth in demographic models:
+Forty years ago, Werner and Gilliam (1984) reviewed stage-structurmade this point about the importance of individual growth in demographic models:

 “A size-indexed demography, however, includes three vital rates: size-specific mortality and fecundity rates, plus individual growth rates.
 The explicit inclusion of individual growth rates is a natural mathematical consequence of indexing by size rather than by age.
 If we can determine how these vital rates scale with body size, these relationships can be used as basic submodels for the parameters of a size-based demography.
 A size-based demography, in turn, would permit us to explore the population-dynamic consequences of various types of interactions.” (pp 401-402)